Joanne1980/Name-the-animal/README.md

 ## Future Improvements
+- Fix responsiveness and fit game content to viewport so user does not have to scroll.
-- Take the name entered in the modal and display it on the game page.
+Take the name entered in the modal and display it on the game page.
 - Implement the remaining game categories that were designed in the wireframes to meet our should have user stories 12 and 13.
 - Improve the styling
 - Add descriptions for screen readers for the images that appear dynamically.